privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 ``privacyidea-usercache-cleanup`` should be used to delete expired cache entries from the database, e.g. in a cronjob.

-However, cache entries are removed at some defined places:
+However, cache entries are removed at some defined events:

 * If a UserIdResolver is modified or deleted, all cache entries belonging to this resolver are deleted.
 * If a user is modified or deleted in an editable UserIdResolver, all cache entries belonging to this user